|

 Seniors and Cataracts | There are preventive measures seniors can take that may deter cataracts from developing.

 Cataracts most commonly affect seniors, especially those over the age of 80.
-Cataracts occur when the lens of the eye becomes cloudy and affects the retina’s ability to properly interpret and transmit signals of light to the part of the brain that governs sight.
-When the brain receives a cloudy signal, vision then becomes cloudy or blurred.
-Although rare cases exist in which babies are born with congenital cataracts.
+Cataracts occur when the eye’s lens becomes cloudy, affecting the retina’s ability to interpret and transmit light.
+When the brain receives a cloudy signal, vision becomes blurred.

 Edmonton Seniors and Cataracts: Who is at risk?

 The causes of cataracts can vary.
 As mentioned above, some can be present at birth.
-In adults, some cataracts are caused by ultraviolet light exposure, while others are the result of previous eye injury.
+In adults, some cataracts are caused by ultraviolet light exposure, and some are due to an eye injury.
 Cataracts can also form after eye surgery or as a result of diabetes.
-Some reports link smoking, alcohol consumption, sustained exposure to sunlight, and/or steroid usage to cataracts.
+Some reports link smoking, alcohol consumption, sustained exposure to sunlight, and steroid usage to cataracts.

-When cataracts develop due to aging, as most do, they are most commonly a result of the proteins contained in the eye’s lens bunching together and in turn, distorting vision.
+When cataracts develop due to aging, as most do, they are most commonly a result of the proteins in the eye’s lens, which distorts vision.
 Cataracts can affect one or both eyes.
 Sometimes small cataracts only affect partial vision.
-However, generally, cataracts continue to grow larger over time, causing multiple vision problems.
+However, cataracts continue to grow over time, causing multiple vision problems.

 • Blurred vision